-- a) Each team member and team crew member shall work in a safe manner at all times during the project in accordance with the requirements identified in the Rules and team Health and Safety Plan, see Section 6.4. - b) Each team shall supply all necessary personal protective equipment and safety equipment for all of the team's workers and visitors during the project. - c) Throughout activities on the National Mall, including any setup of exhibits or houses and regardless of Division, a minimum level of personal protective equipment shall be worn by each team member and team crew member: - Hard hat (ANSI Z89.1 or equivalent, Type I, Class G or better) - Safety glasses with side shields (ANSI Z87.1 or equivalent) - Shirt with sleeves at least 3 inches (7.6 centimeters) long

-- Long pants (the bottoms of the pant legs shall, at a minimum, touch the top of the boots when standing) - o A Class 2 high-visibility reflective vest, shirt, or jacket - Safety boots (meeting Class 75 impact/crushing standards of ASTM F2413 or equivalent) with ankle support. - d) Additional personal protective equipment or safety equipment shall be used if required for the task being performed (e.g., shock/arc protection, hearing protection, face shields, dust mask, and so on). - e) Team members who are expecting to work on any electrical work during the project shall meet Occupational Safety and Health Administration (OSHA) 29 CFR Part 1910, Subpart S Electrical 1910.399 requirements, and in doing so will be considered a Qualified Electrical Worker. - f) Individuals under the age of 18 are not permitted to be on the competition site during setup and removal. - g) Smoking is not permitted on the site of the Build Challenge Event at any time. - h) For exhibit or house setup at the Build Challenge Event, organizers may issue a stop work order at any time during the project if a hazardous condition is identified.
-The duration of the stop work order is at the discretion of the organizers; additional construction time will not be provided. - Failure to follow the procedures and requirements outlined in each team's Health and Safety Plan on the Build Challenge Event Site is considered a rule violation, and violations are subject to penalty points.
-All electrical work on the Build Challenge Event Site shall meet electrical lock-out/tag-out requirements indicated in each team's approved Health and Safety Plan.
-Fall protection systems shall be used in a manner to provide protection against fall exposures 100% of the time.
+- a) Each team member and team crew member shall work in a safe manner at all times during the project in accordance with the requirements identified in the Rules and team Health and Safety Plan, see Section 6.4. - b) Each team shall supply all necessary personal protective equipment and safety equipment for all of the team's workers and visitors during the project. - c) Throughout activities, including any setup of exhibits or houses and regardless of Division, a minimum level of personal protective equipment shall be worn by each team member and team crew member: - o Hard hat (ANSI Z89.1 or equivalent, Type I, Class G or better) - o Safety glasses with side shields (ANSI Z87.1 or equivalent) - o Shirt with sleeves at least 3 inches (7.6 centimeters) long - Long pants (the bottoms of the pant legs shall, at a minimum, touch the top of the boots when standing) - o A Class 2 high-visibility reflective vest, shirt, or jacket - Safety boots (meeting Class 75 impact/crushing standards of ASTM F2413 or equivalent) with ankle support. - d) Additional personal protective equipment or safety equipment shall be used if required for the task being performed (e.g., shock/arc protection, hearing protection, face shields, dust mask, and so on). - e) Team members who are expecting to work on any electrical work during the project shall meet Occupational Safety and Health Administration (OSHA) 29 CFR Part 1910, Subpart S Electrical 1910.399 requirements, and in doing so will be considered a Qualified Electrical Worker. - f) Smoking is not permitted during Community Exhibitions or at the Competition Event at any time.